-There’s no doubt that we live in an incredibly beautiful world.
-But, what do you do when you want to travel but your bank account thinks otherwise?
-Instead of spending hours searching the internet high and low, we’ve compiled a list of the most affordable places to travel to in 2018.
+We live in a beautiful world full of incredible destinations that inspire all kinds of wanderlust.
+But, what to do when you want to travel but your bank account suggests otherwise?
+Believe it or not, it’s still possible to hop on a plane and head off into the horizon.
+We’ve compiled a list of the most affordable places to travel to in 2018.

 Note: All currencies listed below are in US dollars.
 All countries listed below have an average night’s cost at an affordable hostel or hotel at or under $18.

-When it comes to affordable destinations, look no further than the beautiful country of Romania.
-This hidden gem is full of amazing historical sites (think: magnificent castles) and exudes those luxe-European vibes.
+When it comes to the most affordable places to travel to, look no further than the beautiful country of Romania.
+This hidden gem is full of amazing historical sites (like magnificent castles) that exude those luxe-European vibes.
 Plus, you can get by with less than $20 a day, easily!
-A night at a hostel will cost around $12, while museum admission won’t break the bank and is around $3 for entry.
+A night at a hostel will cost you around $12, and your $3 tickets to the museum won’t break the bank.

-So, why not treat yourself to an authentic Romanian experience this year and spend the rest of your hard earned money on the other things in life that really matter (like souvenirs).
+So, why not treat yourself to an authentic Romanian experience this year and spend the rest of your hard earned money on the other things in life that really matter, like souvenirs, for example?

-Picture this, sleeping in your $6 a night bed, travelling around for no more than $5 while getting your fill of delicious Indian food for under $2.
+Picture resting your head on for $6 a night, travelling around for no more than $5 while getting your fill of delicious Indian food for under $2.
 Does anything sound better?
 We didn’t think so.

 See Also: Should I Travel To India?

-Nestled in South America, Ecuador is not only an incredible destination for nature lovers, but it’s also easily one of the most affordable countries in South America.
+Nestled in South America, Ecuador is not only an incredible destination for nature lovers, but it’s also easily one of the most affordable places to travel to in South America.
 And guess what, you don’t have to skip your daily Starbucks to experience everything Ecuador has to offer.
-Ride your $9 rented bike to your delicious $3 meal and rest your body after a day of exploring for under $15.
+Rent a bike for $9, score a delicious meal at $3 and rest your body after a day of exploring for under fifteen bucks!

 7. New Zealand